 My Back and Knee Pain Worsened a Lot Recently For No Reason

 A few weeks ago, my back pain worsened for no reason and it didn’t really ease off.
 Then one night, while lying in bed, that pain became even more intense.
 Again, there was no reason for the pain to worsen.
 I had done nothing.
 I hadn’t moved the wrong way and hadn’t lifted anything heavy.
 The following morning, the pain was still pretty bad, but I could cope with it.
 However, later in the day, I tried to do some house cleaning and my back and knee pain went to levels I hadn’t felt for a while.

-All I had done was wash a few dishes, vacuum the house – that was definitely not a good enough reason for my pain to worsen to that extent.
+All I had done was wash a few dishes, and vacuum the house – that was definitely not a good enough reason for my pain to worsen to that extent.
 Normally, my pain worsens when doing chores like that, but once I sit down for a rest, it eases off a bit.
 But this time, the pain was much worse and it didn’t ease off.

 I had to go to bed and take strong pain medication which I hate taking because it makes me feel really quite ill.
 However, when my pain is so bad, I have no option other than to take the meds and try to cope with the side effects.

 The pain medication and bed rest made the pain a little bit more bearable.
 However, a few days later, I was still suffering much more than normal.
 My knee pain did eventually return to its normal level but my back pain didn’t.